 This past week equities markets took a strong beating as trade tensions between the US and China grew and loomed over market fear.
 Tech was the headliner this week for both sides and the sector managed to pull equities lower.
 Mainly, Huawei the Chinese telecom giant was the focal point of the controversy.
 The White House blacklisted the Chinese company while China plotted to retaliate against US companies with its earth monopoly and put pressure on the US.
 The two powers edged closer and closer toward a cold war scenario this week.

-There was news from Europe this week as well as Theresa May threw some more chips on the table in attempt to gain support for her withdrawal bill.
-The Brexit offer was again rejected into the end of the week which was her last straw.
-The Parliament took it in their own hands to find a new Conservative leader.
-There was still agreement that the UK would be still parting with the EU come the end of October.
+There was news from Europe this week as well as Theresa May threw some more chips on the table in an attempt to gain support for her withdrawal bill.
+The Brexit offer was again rejected at the end of the week which was her last straw.
+The Parliament took it into their own hands to find a new Conservative leader.
+There was still agree that the UK would be still parting with the EU to come to the end of October.

 Weaker economic data continued to pour out of Europe with the word “recession” not only circulating the US but now other corners of the world.

 The substantial drop in oil eliminated firmer inflation hopes as the commodity slipped below the $60.00 level in the CL futures market and even below the 200-day moving average, and close to 2-month lows.